fedele7008/Friendly-Umm/modules/Scanner/README.md

 It is very first step of compilation process and is responsible for breaking down the code into its fundamental building blocks (i.e. Token).

-For more information about how Scanner works, please refer to the documentation, `doc/`.